qsnake/gpaw/doc/install/Linux/carbon_cnm.rst

 The Carbon machine is a cluster of dual socket, quad-core Intel Xeon 5355 CPUs, 2.66 GHz processors with 2 GB of memory per core.

+**Warning**: numpy build instructions have not been tested recently and may not work.
+Please use the (unoptimized) system default numpy.

 To build (``python setup.py install --home=~/numpy-1.0.4-1``)
 numpy-1.0.4 add these lines to :file:`site.cfg`::